-Mario Guimaraes Harold L. Nelson
+Harold Nelson

-Applicants must meet all of the university requirements for unconditional admission.
-In addition, applicants must meet one of the following lists of criteria:
+Minimum requirements for unconditional admission: In order to be considered for unconditional admission, applicants must meet all of the university requirements for unconditional admission plus one of the following lists of criteriaApplicants

 - 1. Bachelor of Science degree in computer science with: - A cumulative grade point average of at least 2.80 (or equivalent) for all undergraduate work. - And a 3.00 average (or equivalent) for upper-division computer science courses. - 2.
 Bachelor degree in other fields: - A cumulative grade point average of at least 2.80 (or equivalent) for all undergraduate work. - Completion of the following courses: - MTH 200 Mathematics for Computer Science or equivalent - CSC 180 Introduction to Programming or equivalent - CSC 385 Operating System or equivalent - CSC 210 Database Fundamentals or equivalent - Additional undergraduate foundation classes may be required as determined by the admissions committee.